 Lise Brenner is an artist, writer, choreographer and dramaturg.
 Her location-specific interactive pieces spotlight the everyday sites where history, memory and meaning interact.
-Some NYC-based works: Peter Stuyvesant’s Ghost, City from a Plant’s Perspective, Imagined History: Seneca Village, Vox Populi: Dutch Kills/Distributed Archive.
-Her work, in the form of dances, site-specific events, and an organization, has been supported by, among others, NURTUREart, Culture Push, Chance Ecologies, Rockefeller Cultural Innovation Fund, The Andrew W. Mellon Foundation, NYSCA Media Arts, NYC Department of Cultural Affairs, Dance Theatre Workshop, iLAND art/iLAB, White Oak Foundation/Artward Bound, Netherland-America Foundation, Mondriaan Stichting, Harkness Foundation, Chance Ecologies.
-She is on faculty at Movement Research, has been a Field Agent for Atlas Obscura and a freelance writer.
+Her work, in the form of dances, site-specific events, and an organization, has been supported by, among others, NURTUREart, Culture Push, Chance Ecologies, Works on Water, Rockefeller Cultural Innovation Fund, The Andrew W. Mellon Foundation, NYSCA Media Arts, NYC Department of Cultural Affairs, Dance Theatre Workshop, iLAND art/iLAB, White Oak Foundation/Artward Bound, Netherland-America Foundation, Mondriaan Stichting, Harkness Foundation, Chance Ecologies.
+She is on faculty at Movement Research, has been a Field Agent for Atlas Obscura and is a freelance writer (LiseBrennerWriter.naiwe.com)

-An event of Works on Water for Arts Brookfield.
-8 artists, free sketchbooks, assorted scientists.
+An event of Works on Water for Arts Brookfield in Zuccotti Park (NYC).
 Based on information from the Manahatta Project regarding NYC’s pre-European environment (c.
-1609) and climate change projections for 2080, artists paint their vision of the future of Zuccotti Park, at Zuccotti Park, over the course of 6 hours.
+1609) and climate change projections for 2080, 6 artists painted their vision of the future of Zuccotti Park, at Zuccotti Park, over the course of 6 hours.
 “Viewfinders” (so park visitors could take pictures of the present through the lens of either the ‘past’ or ‘future’) and free sketchbooks were available.
 See: https://www.instagram.com/explore/tags/pleinairthefuture/

-Collaboration with Christopher Kennedy exploring the city’s waterfronts for vacant lots and corners that allow for ephemeral, accidentally wild places.
-Will result in interactive guidebook
+Collaboration with Christopher Kennedy exploring the city’s waterfronts for vacant lots and corners that allow for ephemeral, accidentally wild places

 Commissioned by Words of Choice.
 Historical tour + street performance illuminating history of contraception and reproductive rights in NYC.
 Tour script and route, organizer and manager of guides

 Commissioned by Movement Research Spring Festival.
-Participatory exploration of ecology and history underlying the built environment, Park Slope to Gowanus. http://www.movementresearch.org/festival/11/
+Participatory exploration of ecology and history underlying the built environment, Park Slope to Gowanus

 Commissioned by Central Park Urban Park Rangers, interactive ‘tour’ over site of vanished community of African American and Irish landowners c.
 1826-1858.
 Imani Uzuri, musician; Leda Meredith, urban forager; Sarah Lohman, food historian; Emily Gallagher, actress, museum educator

 Sound art on pay phones, walking tours, sound walks and a permanent installation at PS122–bringing the Dutch colonial era into 21st century NYC through exploring the East Village, aka Pieter Stuyvesant’s erstwhile (c 1650) farm.
-Participating: 21 artists; multiple organizations: New York City Audubon Society, Wildlife Conservation Society, PS122, St. Mark’s Church, free103point9.org Transmission Arts, NY Society for Acoustic Ecology.
+Participating: 21 artists; multiple organizations including: New York City Audubon Society, Wildlife Conservation Society, PS122, St. Mark’s Church, free103point9.org Transmission Arts, NY Society for Acoustic Ecology and others.
 Presented by 5 Dutch Days/5Boroughs, supported by the Mondriaan Stichting (NL), the Netherlands-America Society and NYC Department of Cultural Affairs